Hidden Environmental Liabilities: Legacy Dry Cleaners and the Risk to Commercial and Industrial Property Owners

 Why are dry cleaner sites a focus of regulatory enforcement in California?

-Historically, dry cleaners used perchloroethylene (PCE).
-Notably, this is a persistent and mobile chlorinated solvent.
-As a result, DTSC prioritizes these sites due to long-term groundwater contamination.
-Furthermore, they worry about vapor intrusion affecting current occupants.
+Dry cleaning operations historically used perchloroethylene (PCE), a persistent and mobile chlorinated solvent.
+Regulatory agencies, particularly DTSC, have prioritized these sites due to the potential for long-term groundwater contamination and vapor intrusion risks affecting current occupants.

 Can current property owners be held liable for contamination they did not cause?

 Yes.
-Specifically, statutes like the Hazardous Substance Account Act and CERCLA apply here.
-In fact, liability is strict and immediate.
-Thus, it impacts current owners and operators regardless of fault or prior knowledge.
+Under statutes such as the Hazardous Substance Account Act and CERCLA, liability is strict and can apply to current owners and operators regardless of fault or knowledge of prior operations.

 What is vapor intrusion, and why does it matter for development?